kgarzelloni/04-code-quiz/README.md

 AS A coding boot camp student
-I WANT to take a timed quiz on JavaScript fundamentals that stores high scores SO THAT I can gauge my progress compared to my peers
+I WANT to take a timed quiz on JavaScript fundamentals that stores high scores SO THAT I can gauge my progress compared to my peers.

+As a coding student this project provided the opportunity to utilize skills covered up to this point in the course.
+This exercise reinforced lessons from HTML, CSS, Javascript and Third Party APIs.
+Specifically, manipulating the DOM and the appendChild methods were practiced in this project.

 ```

 ## Acceptance Criteria